Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Preliminaries

-where the row is exact and $\imath(g) e = e \imath (g^{\jmath(e)})$, for points $g$ of $G$ and $e$ of $E$.
-An equivalent characterization is that $E$ is a $(G,\Pi)$-torsor over $K$ such that the equivariant morphism structural morphism to $\Pi$ is a homomorphism.
+satisfying the standard associativity condition \parencite{MR0354656-VII,MR92m:18019,ButterfliesII}, such that the equivariant structural morphism to $\Pi$ is a homomorphism.
 By loc.~cit.\ and \parencite{ButterfliesII}, such an extension corresponds to a group-like stack morphism $F\colon K\to [G\to \Pi]\sptilde$, where $K$ is identified with the (discrete) group-like stack.
 In this sense the above diagram is a butterfly representing this morphism.

 In all these characterizations the morphism $\jmath$ arises as the structural equivariant section of the $(G,\Pi)$-torsor, whereas $\imath$ is the identification $G\iso E_1$, where the $(G,\Pi)$-torsor $E_1$, isomorphic to the unit one, is the fiber over the unit section of $K$.
 This identification is explicitly given as $\imath(g) = g\, e_0=e_0\,g$, where $e_0$ is the central section of $E_1$ corresponding to the unit section of $G$.
 Since $\jmath$ is a homomorphism, we obtain the commutativity of the ``wing'' in the diagram above.
 The conjugation property satisfied by $\imath$ and $\jmath$ reflects the structure of $(G,\Pi)$-torsor of $E$.
-The product structure of $E$ is encoded by a 1-cocycle of $(G,\Pi)$-torsor isomorphisms

-satisfying the standard associativity condition \parencite{MR0354656-VII,MR92m:18019,ButterfliesII}.
 In particular, we have that $\imath(g)e$ (resp. $e\imath(g)$), product in $E$, agrees with the left (resp.\ right) $G_1$-action on $E$.